Nauru Regional Processing Centre: 2001-2008: Establishment and First Closure

 In December 2007, newly elected Australian Prime Minister Kevin Rudd announced that his country would no longer make use of the Nauru detention centre, and would put an immediate end to the Pacific Solution.
-The last remaining Burmese and Sri Lankan detainees were granted residency rights in Australia.
-Nauru reacted with concern at the prospect of potentially losing much-needed aid from Australia.
+The last remaining Burmese and some of the Sri Lankan detainees were granted residency rights in Australia the same month.
+Nauru reacted with concern at the prospect of potentially losing much-needed aid from Australia, which could also lead to an economic collapse of the nation.